-The logistics function, moving goods from the plant to the customer, is critical to a successful business.
+The logistics function, transportation of goods from the plant to the customer, is critical to a successful business.
 It is also important to the nation's economy.
 In fact, it is reported to have accounted for a total of $1.3 trillion or about 8 percent of the gross domestic product in 2011.

 The use of 3pl solutions companies is growing.
 Several overall economic trends have accelerated this growth, according to IWLA (International Warehouse Logistics Association).
 These are the general trends toward outsourcing non-core functions, the growth of e-commerce, and the benefits of a partnership between the manufacturer and the marketer and logistics provider.

-For many e-commerce operations, product demand varies with the seasons, sometimes by as much as 300 percent.
+For many e-commerce operations and services, product demand varies with the seasons, sometimes by as much as 300 percent.
+This requires smart and swift transportation and management.
 A 3pl solutions company can more easily scale up and down to manage this variance than a small business is able to do, according to Industry Week.
-They also have the ability to provide incentives to employees to improve productivity during peak times.
-This ability to scale is important because customer's expectations for quick fulfillment often are highest during peak seasons such as the Christmas holidays.
+They also have the ability to provide incentives to their logistics employees to improve productivity during peak times.
+This ability to scale is crucial to supply chain management because customer's expectations for quick fulfillment often are highest during peak seasons such as the Christmas holidays.